 Spiky houseplants are a great way to add some life to your home without having to worry about taking care of a pet.

 A spiky houseplant is not for everyone.
-Some people are drawn to their bold shapes and unusual textures.
-Others find them too prickly and prefer plants with softer leaves.
-If you’re thinking of adding a spiky houseplant to your collection, there are a few things to consider.
+While some people are drawn to their bold shapes and unusual textures, others may find them too prickly and prefer plants with softer leaves.
+Nevertheless, if you’re thinking of adding a spiky houseplant to your collection, there are a few things you should consider before making your decision.

 Spiky houseplants come in a wide variety of shapes, sizes, and colors and can be a low-maintenance option for busy households.
 Just be sure to give them plenty of light and water them when the soil is dry.